HashimAlHasani/React-Notes/README.md

 - The Apollo Client is a powerful and flexible GraphQL client library for building JavaScript applications.

-- Now we can our packages that we need by typing into the terminal:
+- Now we can install our packages that we need by typing into the terminal:
 ```
 npm install @apollo/client graphql
 ```